jorgetown/mmap-ipc/README.md

 ```

-Prime and Randomizer stop when they fill the backing file (~2GBs of data).
-Support for much larger quantities of data (TBs) can be done by linking chunks of ~MAX_INT bytes but was beyond the goal of this exercise.
+Prime and Randomizer stop when their backing file is full -currently after ~2GBs of data.
+Support for much larger quantities of data (TBs) is possible but beyond the scope of this simple exercise.
-A day's worth of Randomizer/Prime data would require ~200GBs with the current approach.